 - 1. The council shall operate pursuant to the terms of this charter. - 2.
-This charter shall remain in effect for a period of five years from the date of the director's signature below. - 3.
-Six months prior to the expiration of this charter, the need for the council will be evaluated by ONMS, with input from the council, to determine whether to renew the charter. - 4.
+This charter shall remain in effect for a period of five years from the date of signature. - 3.
+Six months prior to the expiration of this charter, the need for the council will be evaluated by ONMS, with input from council members, to determine whether to renew the charter. - 4.
 Revisions to the charter may be made as determined necessary by ONMS with input from the council.

-John Armor Director, Office of National Marine Sanctuaries
+Dated: 10/22/2021 ohn Armor birector, Office of National Marine Sanctuaries